Ashaiman: One person killed as cement truck runs into traders (Video)

 Some traders in the Ashaiman Municipality have resorted to selling on the principal streets exposing them to great danger.

-The activities of the traders have led to serious vehicular and human traffic as traders, vehicles, wares and pedestrians compete for
+The activities of the traders have led to serious vehicular and human traffic as traders, vehicles, wares and pedestrians compete for and in the process narrowing the road especially the traffic light area through, the market lane, and the Ashaiman Government School, as well as the main station area.

 The hawkers who claimed they needed the proceeds of their trade to cater for their families have on several occasion clashed with members of the Ashaiman Municipal Assembly taskforce in their bid to evict them.

-One of the traders, Ms Grace Ashirifi in an interview said even though they (traders) are
+One of the traders, Ms Grace Ashirifi in an interview said even though they (traders) are of the dangers involved in selling on the streets, they have no option as they were out a living on the streets.